swrh/pK/README.md

 This project started as a real application used in 2011 but now is just a hobby for me.
 It is under constant modifications and is not safe to use in production.
 I'm constantly replacing frameworks it depends on, rewriting its structure, redesigning its user interface and even changing the languages in which it is written.
 It is pratically a sandbox for me to try new and different web technologies.

-If you want to know more about the changes I've been doing, please take a look at the *History* section at the end of this document.
+If you want to know more about the changes I've been doing, please take a look at the *History* section.

-## Development

-First you need to download Node and NPM using Maven and install the dependencies:

-    $ ./mvnw frontend:install-node-and-npm
-    $ ./mvnw frontend:npm

-Then you can launch the frontend building scripts (I usually call it from the Code terminal):

-    $ ./node/npm run-script watch

-Then you launch the backend server (I do it from IntelliJ):

-    $ ./mvnw spring-boot:run

-And finally you can see the application running when opening the http://localhost:8080 URL from a web browser.

 ## History